-Nine times out of ten when a factory calls me about a dead solenoid valve, it's one of three things — coil burnt out, pilot orifice choked with dirty air, or someone's running a pilot-operated valve below its minimum pressure.
+Nine times out of ten when a factory calls me about a dead solenoid valve, it's one of three things: coil burnt out, pilot orifice choked with dirty air, or someone's running a pilot-operated valve below its minimum pressure.
 I've opened hundreds of these over the years.
 Here's what I wish more maintenance teams knew before picking up the phone.

 What's actually happening inside

 A solenoid valve is a coil of wire wrapped around a metal plunger.
 Push current through the coil, the coil becomes an electromagnet, the plunger moves.
 The plunger either opens or closes a flow path depending on the valve's design.
 Cut the current and a return spring brings the plunger back.
-That's the whole magic — it's a controlled relay for fluid or air.
+That's the whole magic — a controlled relay for fluid or air.

 Response time is 10-50 milliseconds, which feels instant compared to a manual valve.
-That's why they're the default choice for anything automated — conveyors, packaging lines, pneumatic cylinders, anywhere a PLC needs to switch flow on and off.
+That's why they're the default choice for anything automated (conveyors, packaging lines, pneumatic cylinders): anywhere a PLC needs to switch flow on and off.

-Direct-acting vs pilot-operated — the decision that matters
+Direct-acting vs pilot-operated: the decision that matters

 Every solenoid valve is one of these two types.
-Getting it wrong is the most common cause of "faulty" valves that are actually installed correctly — just wrong-spec for the job.
+Getting it wrong is the most common cause of "faulty" valves that are actually installed correctly, just wrong-spec for the job.

 - Direct-acting.
 The electromagnetic force opens the valve directly.
 Works at zero pressure.
 Simple, robust, reliable.
 Limitation: the coil has to be big enough to move the plunger under full line pressure, so these are typically limited to small sizes (1/8" to 1/4" BSP).